 The ultimate goal of our study is to classify thin pseudo-vertex-transitive $Q$-polynomial distance-regular graphs.
 The present paper shows that such graphs with small diameter are difficult to classify.

 This paper is organized as follows.
 Sections \ref{Sec:Prelim} and \ref{sec:Ter_Alg} review some preliminaries concerning distance-regular graphs and the Terwilliger algebra.
-Section \ref{Sec:PVT} introduces the notion of pseudo-vertex-transitive distance-regular graphs.
-It also contains what it means for two thin $Q$-polynomial distance-regular graphs to be $T$-isomorphic.
-Section \ref{sec:SRG} deals with the thinness of a strongly regular graph with parameters $(n,k,a,c)$ and contains a characterization of pseudo-vertex transitivity for a strongly regular graph.
-It also contains several examples of cospectral strongly regular graphs and discusses their pseudo-vertex transitivity.
-Section \ref{sec:antipodal 2-cover} recalls the notion of antipodal double covers and tight distance-regular graphs and their properties.
+Section \ref{Sec:PVT} introduces the notion of a pseudo-vertex-transitive distance-regular graph.
+It also contains what it means for two $Q$-polynomial distance-regular graphs to be $T$-isomorphic.
+Section \ref{sec:SRG} deals with the thinness of strongly regular graphs and contains a characterization of their pseudo-vertex transitivity.
+It also contains some examples of cospectral strong regular graphs and discusses their pseudo-vertex transitivity.
+Section \ref{sec:antipodal 2-cover} reviews some preliminaries concerning the antipodal distance-regular graphs.
 Section \ref{sec:D=3} deals with Taylor graphs and their thinness and pseudo-vertex transitivity.
-Section \ref{sec:D=4} discusses the case when $\Gamma$ is an antipodal tight graph.
+Section \ref{sec:D=4} discusses the antipodal tight graphs with $D=4$.
 The paper ends with a brief summary and directions for future work in Section \ref{Sec:conclusion}.

 Throughout the paper, we use the following notation.
 Let $X$ denote a nonempty finite set.
 Let $\MX$ denote the $\mathbb{C}$-algebra consisting of all complex matrices whose rows and columns are indexed by $X$.
 Let $V=\mathbb{C}^X$ denote the $\mathbb{C}$-vector space consisting of all complex column vectors with rows indexed by $X$.
 We endow $V$ with the standard Hermitian inner product $\< u,v \>=u^t\overline{v}$ for $u, v \in V$.
 We view $V$ as a left module for $\MX$, called the \emph{standard module}.